openstack/ceilometer/doc/source/glossary.rst

        A ceilometer is a device that uses a laser or other light source to determine the height of a cloud base.

+   central agent
+     Software service running on a central management node within the OpenStack infrastructure measuring usage and sending the results to the :term:`collector`.

    collector
      Software service running on the OpenStack infrastructure monitoring notifications from other OpenStack components and meter events from the ceilometer agent and recording the results in the database.

+   compute agent
+     Software service running on a compute node within the OpenStack infrastructure measuring usage and sending the results to the :term:`collector`.

    data store
      Storage system for recording data collected by ceilometer.